-This 3-day instructor-led course covers a range of components, including Azure Compute, Azure Storage, and network services that customers can benefit from when deploying hybrid solutions.
-In this context, the term hybrid means integrating infrastructure technologies that customers host in on-premises datacenters with Azure IaaS and PaaS services.
+This e-learning course covers a range of components, including Azure Compute, Azure Storage, and network services that customers can benefit from when deploying hybrid solutions.
+In this context, the term hybrid means integrating infrastructure technologies that customers host in on-premises datacenters with Azure infrastructure as a service (IaaS) and platform as a service (PaaS) services.
 This course offers an overview of these services, providing the knowledge necessary to design hybrid solutions properly.
 It also includes a number of demonstrations and labs that enable students to develop hands-on skills that are necessary when implementing such solutions.
+Expected workload: 3 days.

 - 3 months access to e-learning materials

 - An understanding of on-premises virtualization technologies, including virtual machines, virtual networking, and virtual hard disks.

 - An understanding of network configuration, including TCP/IP, Domain Name System (DNS), VPNs, firewalls, and encryption technologies.

 - An understanding of web applications, including creating, configuring, monitoring, and deploying web applications on Internet Information Services (IIS).

 - An understanding of Active Directory concepts, including domains, forests, domain controllers, replication, the Kerberos protocol, and Lightweight Directory Access Protocol (LDAP).

 - Knowledge of Windows Server 2012 and Windows Server 2016 fundamentals.